Dardar9/business-ai-simulator/DEPLOYMENT.md

 1. **Environment Variables**:
    - Ensure all environment variables are correctly set in Vercel
    - Check for typos or missing values
+   - If you see an error like `Environment Variable "NEXT_PUBLIC_SUPABASE_URL" references Secret "next_public_supabase_url", which does not exist`, it means you need to add the environment variables directly in the Vercel dashboard under Project Settings > Environment Variables, not as references to secrets

 2. **Auth0 Configuration**:
    - Verify that the callback URLs are correctly configured